eliel-anttila/NITONXL5_PLUS_Calibration/READ_ME.md

 4. Profit?

 * * *
 ### IMPORTANT: IF YOU WANT TO ADD ADDITIONAL STANDARDS TO CALIBRATION SCHEME, EACH MUST BE ADDED TO THE NITONXL5_StandardCorrelationNEW.ipynb NOTEBOOK, FOLLOWING FORMATTING FOR EXISTING STANDARDS.
+Then, all known elemental abundances for the standard must be entered into the requisite .csv in the INPUT_CSV directory.
 * * *